New Brunswick Real Estate Association

-The New Brunswick Real Estate Association serves and regulates its members through education in professional and ethical standards and promotion of public awareness for the benefit of realtors and the public they serve.
-It was founded in 1958.
+The New Brunswick Real Estate Association is a Canadian provincial association for those who work in the real estate industry.
+Founded in 1958, it serves and regulates its members through education in professional and ethical standards and promotion of public awareness for the benefit of realtors and the public they serve.

 One of the roles of the NBREA is to co-regulate the practice of trading in real estate within the province in conjunction with the provincial government.
 The Association is committed to protecting the interests of New Brunswick's real estate buyers and sellers by: